ComplexPlane/rolledout-devblog/10/blog11.md

 SMB doesn't quite work this way, however!
 Although in most cases it will completely depenetrate the ball from the stage, in other cases it will allow the ball to remain partially-intersecting the stage between frames!
 That's... weird.
 But the weirder part is, this seems to make the physics behavior _more_ robust and sensible, not less!

-And don't forget, SMB manages to do all of this with stages comprising a large number of triangles, while running at 60FPS on a Nintendo Gamecube.
+And remember, SMB manages to do all of this with stages comprising a large number of triangles, while running at 60FPS on a Nintendo Gamecube.

 I believe there's a lot we can learn from the original SMB games that could greatly influence our approach to building Rolled Out!'s physics.
 While Rolled Out! in its current form can handle stage-ball collision very nicely for _static_ stages, our attempts to handle _moving_ stages still cannot hold a candle to SMB's physics engine!